federicobetti99/Machine-Learning-P2/README.md

 ```

 ### Optimal Parameters(Classification)
-To reproduce the results we obtained for the regression task, please use a **Random Forest Classifier** with the following hyperparameters:
+To reproduce the results we obtained for the classification task, please use a **Random Forest Classifier** with the following hyperparameters:
 ```python
 parameters = {'n_estimators':400,
               'min_samples_split':5,